w3f/Grants-Program/applications/Aisland-Docusign.md

 ## Future Plans

 - We will add the possibility to make escrow payments in the execution of the agreements signed.
-- We will add a decentralized arbitrate service in case of litigatio of the signed agreement.
+- We will add a decentralized arbitration service in case of litigations to be settled.
 - We wil promote the docusign within the Web3 and Seasteader community.
 Aisland has signed an agreement with Liberland to develop a bigger floating city from this outpost and we will push to let become docusign the standard method to sign agreements: [https://liberland.org/en/news/434-memorandum-of-understanding-with-aisland](https://liberland.org/en/news/434-memorandum-of-understanding-with-aisland)
 Aisland Dao will develop other Dapp to help the transiction from web2 to web3.